qmk/hacktoberfest_2019/readme.md

 >
 > *   PRs that are automated (e.g. scripted opening PRs to remove whitespace/optimize images)
 > *   PRs that are disruptive (e.g. taking someone else's branch/commits and making a PR)
-> *   PRs that are regarded by a project maintainer as a hindrance vs. helping
+> *   PRs that are regarded by a project maintainer as a hindrance, rather than helping
 > *   Something that's clearly an attempt to simply +1 your PR count for October
 > *   Last but not least, one PR to fix a typo is fine.
 5 PRs to remove a stray whitespace... not.